Build Instructions

 Warning: If the path to the LCM directory contains spaces, you may experience issues with

-.
+vcpkg.
 It is highly recommended to work out of a directory whose path does not contain spaces.

-are intended to be run from a shell set up for using MSVC (e.g. Developer PowerShell for VS 2022
+All commands in this section are intended to be run from a shell set up for using MSVC (e.g.

 vcpkg.

-Follow the linked instructions until after you have set the environment variable VCPKG_ROOT
+Follow the linked instructions until after you have set the environment variable VCPKG_ROOT and

-added vcpkg
+added vcpkg to PATH.

 Warning: Ensure you are in a shell that has the above modified environment variables before proceeding!

-In many cases, it is necessary to configure a newly-installed vcpkg
+In many cases, it is necessary to configure a newly-installed vcpkg with:

 vcpkg x-update-baseline --add-initial-baseline